microbit-sam/microbit-docs/docs/ble/profile.md

 See https://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v8.x.x/doc/8.0.0/s110/html/a00072.html for the original Nordic Semiconductor documentation by way of background.

-Note: This service was added after micro:bits initially shipped to school and so is not in the default image. |

-Known issue: the firmware on micro:bits shipped initially to schools contains the full Bluetooth profile.
-Once the software has been changed by flashing an application created using any of the on-line code editors however, all services are lost except for Device Information Service, Event Service and DFU Control Service.
-If you need other services you must restore your micro:bit to its original state by installing the [default hex file](../resources/BBC_MICROBIT_OOB_FINAL.zip) or better still [this hex file](../resources/microbit-1_4_17_pwr0.zip) which does not use the display so you can use it over Bluetooth instead.
-A DAL 2.1.0 version of the all services hex file [can be found here.](../resources/BLE_All_Services_DAL_2-1-1.hex.zip)
+If you wish to restore your micro:bit to its original services you can do so by installing the [Out Of Box hex file](../resources/BBC_MICROBIT_OOB_FINAL.zip).

 The following sections elaborate on the description of a service and/or its characteristics.
 For full details see the [micro:bit Bluetooth profile specification](https://lancaster-university.github.io/microbit-docs/resources/bluetooth/bluetooth_profile.html)